 The 4 Steps to Writing Mindful Letters to Santa

-Again, thank you to Rochelle to these tips!
+Thank you to Rochelle for these tips!

 - Tell Santa who is writing to him

 - Tell Santa one thing you are grateful for

 - Thank someone at the North Pole (amazing right?!)

 - Ask for one thing you’d really like to receive this year

 So simple, but it will really make your kids stop and reflect, instead of just dishing out their demands.
 Don’t forget to mail your letters to Santa by December 9, 2022 to give him enough time to respond before his busiest night of the year!
 All of the info Parents need is right here.

 Here are our latest Christmas-y posts, and you can find everything here.